outcoldman/docker-splunk-cluster/README.md

 make setup
 ```

-If you want to use custom build, use next command.
-Build images.
-This command will build images and publish to local registry.
+To use Swarm you need to have access to the Docker registry, specify path to registry and path to image using

 ```
-SPLUNK_CLUSTER_DOCKER_IMAGE_PATH=registry.yourcompany.com/$USER make build
+export SPLUNK_CLUSTER_DOCKER_IMAGE_PATH=registry.yourcompany.com/$USER
 ```

 Login to your registry